m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

 ## **Designs I have seen while testing agentic workflows**

 While assessing agents and testing agentic workflows, I have seen different designs used to control privileged actions.
 Some designs place the authorization logic inside the tool itself.
-Others use a [...]
+Others use a separate verification flow, and some route all tool calls through a policy layer before execution.

 There is no single perfect design that works for every product.
-The important point is that the agent should never have a direct path from understanding a user request to executing a privileged action[...]
+The important point is that the agent should never have a direct path from understanding a user request to executing a privileged action.

 Below are three designs I have seen or used when evaluating how agentic systems handle sensitive actions.